DandyLyons/DandyLyons.github.io/content/en-gb/thoughts/6-ai-is-not-human-but-we-sure-think-it-is/index.md

 ---
-title: "AI Is Not Human But We Sure Think It Is"
+title: AI Is Not Human But We Sure Think It Is
 date: 2025-05-09T08:33:32-06:00
 tags:
+  - thoughts
-    - "thoughts"
+  - AI
-slug: "ai-is-not-human-but-we-sure-think-it-is"
+slug: ai-is-not-human-but-we-sure-think-it-is
-topics: ["AI", "Anthropomorphism", "Psychology"]
+topics:
+  - AI
+  - Anthropomorphism
+  - Psychology
 aliases:
-    - "/thoughts/6/"
+  - /thoughts/6/
-description: "Exploring the human tendency to anthropomorphize AI and its implications for our interactions with technology."
+description: Exploring the human tendency to anthropomorphize AI and its implications for our interactions with technology.
 ---
 Look at this picture.
 What do you see?